 To learn more about large companies in Minnesota, check out this infosheet from the state’s Department of Labor & Industry.

-Pay careful attention to your paychecks (or cash if you’re paid off the books; wage and hour laws protect everyone, regardless of how you’re paid) in August.
+That means workers will have to be extra vigilant around the New Year.
+Pay careful attention to your paychecks (or cash if you’re paid off the books; wage and hour laws protect everyone, regardless of how you’re paid) in January.
 It’s your employer’s responsibility to stay on top of this change.
-If they fail to increase your hourly wage after August 2016, they’re stealing from you.
+If they fail to increase your hourly wage after January 1, 2018, they’re stealing from you.

 To find the 6 most common wage and hour violations, click here.